Schedule a FREE home water test with a Culligan Water expert today!

-Akron/Canton Hard Water Problems – DIY Hacks!
+Akron Area Hard Water Problems

 According to the U.S. Geological Survey, nearly 90 percent of American homes have hard water – mineral-rich water containing an overabundance of calcium and magnesium.
-Hard water is tough on appliances and pipes.
-It also can be rough on you or your family’s skin and hair.

 Hard Water Protection